terrier-org/pyterrier/docs/troubleshooting/inspection.rst

         metrics=["map", "ndcg"],
         validate='ignore')

-However, this may hide potential issues in your pipeline.
+However, this can hide potential issues in your pipeline.
 It also means that your pipeline will not produce useful schematics.

 Visualizing the pipeline